The lake is located 5 miles north of Stillwater on County Road No. 11.

 The DNR owned access is located on the west shore near the south end of the lake off County Road 11.

 Shore fishing is limited to the bay near the boat access.

 - Stock 131 pounds of Walleye when surplus are available.

 This lake contains rusty crayfish.

 This is a nice lake with good water quality.
-Largemouth bass and northern pike are the primary targets of anglers here.
-Walleye are present average numbers.
-Small and average size pike are abundant, but pike as large as 42" have been sampled here.
+Largemouth Bass and Northern Pike are the primary targets of anglers here.
+Walleye are present.
+Small and average size pike are abundant.
 Sunfish tend to be small, but some larger fish are found.
 Crappie of nice size can be found, but it takes effort.

 This lake is popular with ice anglers.
 Clear water and abundant pike would seem to make it a good lake for dark house spearing in the winter.